jordifierro/jordifierro.github.io/_posts/2015-12-16-hello-blog.md

 [Jekyll](http://jekyllrb.com){:target="_blank"}
 is an static site generator that allows you to create a blog easily.
 [GitHub Pages](https://pages.github.com){:target="_blank"}
-is a hosting service for static content that allows you to deploy with a simple git push.
+is a hosting service for static content that permits the deployment with a simple git push.
  Furthermore, Jekyll comes integrated with GitHub Pages so you can push the source code to GitHub and it automatically generates and deploys it.